kr0nei/nned/README.md

 - [ ] Group news by type of news
 - [ ] Add a way to filter / search news
-- [ ] Add UI element to show read / unread news
+- [x] Add UI element to show read / unread news
+- [ ] Add header for more information.
 - [ ] Add a way to mark / unread news as read
 - [ ] Add tests
 - [ ] Add project to linux package managers

 ## Installation

 ### From source